Flywomen/Online-Social-Analysis/README.md

 # Online Social Network Analysis Exercise

+What I did:

 •	Constructed and analyzed a social network of 4 U.S. presidential candidates with Twitter API and NetworkX library.